samwise41/training/Weekly_Coaching_Prompt.md

    - **Action:** specificially review the `.zwo` files in the `zwift_library/` folder.
    - **Matching Logic:** Parse the XML to find a workout that matches the specific duration and physiological focus (e.g., "Low Cadence" or "Sweet Spot").
    - **Priority:** If a suitable file exists, prescribe it by name (e.g., "Do [BIKE] 'Hill Grinder.zwo'").
 The file is suitable if it very closely matches the desired function and duration of the workout.
 If not, write a new custom description.
 You do not need to force a new workout into an old custom Zwift workout.
-5. **Diagnose & Prescribe:** You are the coach.
+5. **Diagnose & Prescribe:** You are the coach. prescribe a schedule for the upcoming week (Sunday through Saturday).
 Alter the standard microcycle based on the following rules:
    - **The "Fun Factor" Rule:** If I have not done a "Zwift Race" in the past 2 weeks, you MUST substitute one of the high-intensity bike sessions (Threshold or Sweet Spot) with a `[BIKE] Zwift Race`.
    - **Zwift Games:** Zwift games run from Febraury 16th to March 29th.
 Please prescribe one zwift race during those weeks so i can participate in the Zwift Games.
    - **Weakness Targeting:** For every flagged metric in the Briefing, alter the drills to fix it.
 Do not just copy the standard template though.